Redistricting & Councilmanic Districts

 Members of the public can attend the redistricting meetings either online, or in-person in Council Chambers located at the Louis L. Redding City/County building at 800 N. French Street, Wilmington, DE 19801.
 The first City Council Redistricting Committee/Public Hearing took place on Wednesday, August 25, 2021 at 5pm and can be watched here.
 For all future meetings please visit our Wilmington City Council’s “Events Calendar” here for agenda and Zoom meeting details.

-All upcoming Redistricting Committee Meeting/Public Hearings will begin at 5pm on the following dates:
+All PAST Redistricting Committee Meeting/Public Hearings

 • Wednesday, August 25, 2021, which can be viewed here.
 Agenda and meeting items can be read here.